Crepopcorn/flight_log_management_system/README.md

 The deployed application can be found at heroku: https://flight-log-app-73904c16f867.herokuapp.com/

-### This web application is built to fuilfil all the project requirements.
+### This web application is designed to meet all of the project's needs, both mandatory and optional requirements.

-Layout
+Web Page Layout